 After the properly completed eligibility form has been received by METROLift, you will receive a letter explaining how to make an appointment for your in-person interview.
 The in-person interview will help METRO determine which of the METRO services will provide you with the greatest mobility.

-Applicants can schedule in-person eligibility interview appointments Monday-Friday, 10 a.m. to 5 p.m., by calling 713-225-0119 (TDD 713-652-8969).
+Applicants can schedule in-person eligibility interview appointments Monday - Friday, 10 a.m. to 5 p.m., by calling 713-225-0119.
 Interview appointments must be scheduled in advance; walk-ins will not be accepted.
 Applications are considered incomplete if applicants do not call to schedule or fail to keep their in-person eligibility interview appointments and no further processing will be made by METRO.

 Process for Eligibility Appeals

-Applicants who are denied METROLift service, or are granted Temporary Eligibility have the right to appeal METRO’s decision.
-Appeals must be received within 60 days.
-To appeal the suspension you can request an appeal hearing.
+Applicants who are denied METROLift service, or are granted temporary eligibility, have the right to appeal METRO’s decision.
+Appeals must be received within 60 days of the notification date.
+To appeal the eligibility determination you can request an appeal hearing.

 To request an appeal hearing you have several options:

 - Complete and return the Notice of Appeal form included in your letter